Harley Flanagan: Personal life

-Legal issues
+Legal matters

 On July 6, 2012, Flanagan was arrested for allegedly stabbing two current members of Cro-Mags, and biting one of them, backstage at the Webster Hall in New York City.
 Allegedly, Flanagan had been attacked in the dressing room.
 Flanagan was stabbed in the leg.
-Flanagan stated he drew the knife to defend himself and that the wound to his leg required 30 stitches.
+He stated he drew the knife to defend himself and that the wound to his leg required 30 stitches.
 Charges were dropped in December 2012, due to a lack of cooperating witnesses.
 Flanagan was later sued in a civil action over the incident, but this suit was also dropped.

-In 2018, Flanagan filed a lawsuit in Federal District Court in the Southern District of New York, charging former band members John McGowan and Maxwell Jayson with trademark infringement.
-Flanagan won the lawsuit in April 2019, giving ownership and exclusive rights to the Cro-Mags band name.